Coronavirus: Top shuttlers say BWF putting players at risk, taking things too lightly

 Top shuttlers from across the world have hit out at the Badminton World Federation (BWF) for taking the novel coronavirus outbreak "too lightly" and putting them at "risk" by going ahead with its international tournaments.
 The coronavirus outbreak, declared a pandemic by the World Health Organisation (WHO) on Wednesday, has led to nearly 5000 deaths globally.

 It has also badly affected the sporting calender with several events across the world being either postponed or cancelled.
-International stars, including London Olympics bronze medallist Saina Nehwal, former World No. 1 Kidambi Srikanth and ex-top 10 player Hans-Kristian Vittinghus, expressed their concerns and asked the BWF to suspend all its upcoming tournaments.
+International stars, including London Olympics bronze medallist Saina Nehwal, former World No. 1 Kidambi Srikanth and ex-top 10 players Hans-Kristian Vittinghus, Paruapalli Kashyap and Jan O Jorgensen expressed their concerns and asked the BWF to suspend all its upcoming tournaments.

 "I honestly don't get it!
 We should not be travelling the world playing badminton," Denmark's Vittinghus, a former World No. 8, said in a post which he has shared on his social media accounts.
 He urged the BWF to follow other sporting federations in suspending the events.